teachingaway/teachingaway.github.io/pages/patent-basics.md

 ## Patent Lifespan

-A US **utility patent** lasts for 20 years from the date of the earliest non-provisional patent application.
+**Utility Patent Lifespan** A US utility patent lasts for 20 years from the date of the earliest non-provisional patent application.

-**Patent Term Adjustment.** Since a patent lifespan is 20 years starting from the *application date*, the longer the application is pending at the Patent Office, the shorter the actual patent lifespan.
-If the patent application process is delayed the Patent Office may extend the life of the issued patent.
-[MPEP 2700](/mpep/mpep-2700.html/)
+**Patent Term Adjustment.** The 20 year patent lifespan starts from the *application date*.
+This means the longer the application is pending at the Patent Office, the shorter the actual patent lifespan.
+If the patent application process is delayed, applicants can ask the the Patent Office to extend the life of the issued patent.
+[MPEP 2700](/mpep/mpep-2700.html/).

 **Maintenance Fees**.
 The US Patent Office requires three maintenance fees to be paid: at 3.5 years, 7.5 years, and 11.5 years after the patent's issue date.
 Failure to pay will result in early expiration.
 [MPEP 2500](/mpep/mpep-2500.html).

-A US **design patent** lasts for 15 years from the issue date.
+**Design Patent Lifespan**.
+A US design patent lasts for 15 years from the issue date.
 There are no maintenance fees to pay.

 <img src="/images/patent-drawings/bottle-washing-machine-1907.jpg">